sanjyot2003/xpence-website/README.md

 Visit website at : https://sanjyot-static-flutter-web.netlify.app (It may take some time to load...)

-Make sure to reload the web page when you checking the responsiveness of website view.
+Make sure to reload the web page when you'll be checking the responsiveness of website view.